 In case of an emergency, you should contact your home country’s embassy for support.
 Save the emergency contact or bookmark the website on your phone.
 They may be able to assist you if you are detained or injured.
 At any point in time, if you have concerns for your safety, consider departing that area.

 Our Vietnam Travel Advice

 Leave an Itinerary and Emergency Contact – Inform your family or trusted friends back home of your travel itinerary, even if it’s the basics like which city you’ll be in and when you’ll return.
 If something happens, they can help alert authorities on your behalf.

-Don't Flash Your Cash or Valuables - Thieves love to target tourists who are unaware of their surroundings snapping selfies.
-We recommend to dress and travel in modesty.
-Don't carry everything together and avoid keeping things in your back pockets.
+Don’t Flash Your Cash or Valuables – Thieves love to target tourists who are unaware of their surroundings and snapping selfies.
+We recommend dressing and traveling in modesty.
+Don’t carry everything together and avoid keeping things in your back pockets.

 It is safe to travel in Vietnam, but you need to be mindful of minor scams and annoyances.
 Traveling unharmed is a top priority for anyone at any given time.
 We hope that this guide on travel safety concerns and tips doesn’t discourage you from visiting, instead, we hope it encourages you to experience one of the rewarding sides of traveling.
 From tackling the unknown to building unforgettable memories, we hope you will have a wonderful and safe trip.

 Got questions or some Vietnam traveling advice you would like to share with our readers?
 Let us know in the comments.